sargunv/compose-glfw/README.md

 }
 ```

-`OpenGlInterop` exposes the Skia `DirectContext`, EGL handles, GL proc address
-lookup, and a `makeCurrent` callback.
-This is intended for integrations that
-need to share the host OpenGL context, such as game, map, or video renderers
-that produce textures sampled into a Canvas.

-## Display Server Selection (Linux)

-By default, the host prefers Wayland when `WAYLAND_DISPLAY` is set.
-You can
+On Linux, by default, the host prefers Wayland when `WAYLAND_DISPLAY` is set.
-force the GLFW display server backend with:
+You can force the GLFW display server backend with:

 ```sh
 -Dcompose.glfw.platform=wayland
 -Dcompose.glfw.platform=x11
 ```

-## Supported
+## Status

+The following features are supported:

 - Single window hosting for Compose UI on Linux with Wayland and X11
 - Fractional scaling